 Now that we know a thing or two about what to expect from the best UV wands, check out some of our picks below.

-Price is always important to consider for anything, especially if you can get a product with similar features to a pricier product.
-The Wodesid Portable LED Light Wand promises disinfection with reasonable features at a reasonable price.
+For a more sizable UV sanitizer wand, check out the Wodesid Portable LED UV Sanitizer Wand.
+It promises disinfection with reasonable features at a reasonable price.
 The wand itself is quite long at 15 inches, with 7-8 inches of UV LED lights in the 270-280 nm range.
 There’s a hook tip for hanging it and a magnet bottom for holding tools or for securing the wand to a metal surface.
-It runs on a USB rechargeable battery, features a flashlight, a charging light so you know when the battery’s full and will run for 100 minutes on a 60-minute charge.
-That doesn’t sound like much but that’s a lot of uses on a single charge, which is impressive for a cheaper UV wand.
+It runs on a USB rechargeable battery, features a flashlight, a charging light for the battery and will run for 100 minutes on a 60-minute charge.